 In the blue-green hills outside Seoul, Kang Ji-won is spending his afternoon on the badminton court.
 With his Dad.

+The family match might not have the focused excitement of the computer games he is used to, but like all the children here, Ji-won is learning to spend time away from the internet.
 It is something South Korea is increasingly concerned about.
 Internet addiction has long been recognised as a clinical condition here.
 And a number of high-profile cases of addicts who neglect themselves - or their children - to the point of death, have raised awareness even further.

 But the question of how to treat it has proved much tricker.